 IFRE programs usually start on a Monday, but they allow some flexibility if this is not convenient.
 All projects last a minimum of 1 week up to a maximum of 12 weeks.

-Volunteers are expected to teach English for 3-4 hours a day in a local school or orphanage, help with teaching physical and dental hygiene care, assist children with their homework, and also help monitor their academic progress.
+While volunteering in Sri Lanka at an orphanage you are expected to teach English for 3-4 hours a day in a local school or orphanage, help with teaching physical and dental hygiene care, assist children with their homework, and also help monitor their academic progress.

-On this program volunteers teach monks and nuns aged between 8-21 years old, assist with various extra-curricular activities such as sports, arts and music, and teach English at a Piriven (religious college) Volunteers will have a great opportunity learn a lot about enlightening Buddhist philosophies, culture, and teachings.
+On this Sri Lanka program volunteers teach monks and nuns aged between 8-21 years old, assist with various extra-curricular activities such as sports, arts and music, and teach English at a Piriven (religious college) Volunteers will have a great opportunity learn a lot about enlightening Buddhist philosophies, culture, and teachings.

-Volunteers work in rural schools teaching spoken and written English, assisting with extra-curricular activities like arts, sports, or music and also helping the school administration staff.
+Sri Lanka volunteers work in rural schools teaching spoken and written English, assisting with extra-curricular activities like arts, sports, or music and also helping the school administration staff.

 This elephant orphanage project focuses on four main themes: caring for elephants, an eco-farm project, an after-school English program, and a mobile veterinary unit.

-Volunteers will help the mahouts (elephant handlers) with many tasks, including cleaning the sheds, mucking out the elephant enclosures, preparing milk for bottle feeding, working with the private elephants in Pinnawala Elephant Safari Center, and brushing the elephants.
+Sri Lanka will help the mahouts (elephant handlers) with many tasks, including cleaning the sheds, mucking out the elephant enclosures, preparing milk for bottle feeding, working with the private elephants in Pinnawala Elephant Safari Center, and brushing the elephants.

-IFRE volunteers offer more than just more affordable programs than their competitors; they also give their volunteers the best experience and safest experience.
+IFRE volunteers offer more than just more affordable Sri Lanka volunteer programs than their competitors; they also give their volunteers the best experience and safest experience.
 This is very clear from volunteers’ reviews, which show how happy they are, and how supportive and kind their team was.
 You can read volunteers’ reviews and stories on the IFRE website.

 IFRE Volunteer's program fees differ depending on the length of the project and the country you choose, but all program fees are divided into two clear strands.

-this is 299 USD and covers staff/office expenses, advertising, and so on.
+This is 299 USD and covers staff/office expenses, advertising, and so on.

 which covers field support, board/room, airport pickup and transfer to project, a culture and language class and much more.
 (As shown in the fees table).